Bibhab Kumar Talukdar

 Bibhab Kumar Talukdar is an Indian conservation biologist.
 He is the founder of Aaranyak, a leading wildlife non-governmental organization based in Guwahati, India.
 It is a Scientific, Industrial Research and frontline environmental organization in India.

-He is a member of the Asian Rhino Specialist Group of the IUCN and a member of the National Board of Wildlife under the government of India.
+He has been the Chair of Asian Rhino Specialist Group of the IUCN since 2007 and was a member of the National Board of Wildlife under the government of India.
 He worked in the monitoring of Asian Rhinos and their habitats.
 Working in South and South-East Asia, he studied the threats posed to Asian Rhinos due to the impact of climate change.

 Early life

 Bibhab Kumar Talukdar appeared for his Bachelor of Science examinations in 1989.
 During this time, he founded Aaranyak in Assam as a nature club encouraging and engaging youths in birding.
 Assam was amid political unrest during the 1980s and early 1990s.
 Aaranyak came as a piece of positive news during this period.
 It is now Northeast India's biggest non-government biodiversity conservation & research organisation.